10 tips to help you stop impulse shopping today.

 6. 48 Hour Rule

-Your splurge money will give you that sweet little taste of freedom.
-If you don’t allow yourself a small amount of freedom, your urges to spend will come much more frequently.
+Your splurge money will give you that sweet little taste of freedom in spending.
+This can help curb a lot of your spending temptations.

 The amount you budget for splurge money will be different for everyone.
-If you have a very tight budget, your splurge money might be small.
-If your budget has some wiggle room perhaps you could budget yourself a little more.
-Do what’s best for YOU!
+If you have a very tight budget, your splurge money should be a smaller amount.
+If your budget has some wiggle room perhaps you could give yourself more money.
+As always, do what’s best for YOU!

-When it comes time to check out I look at the things I impulsively threw into my cart and ask myself, “should I really buy this?
+After 20 minutes or so, when it’s time to leave, I look at my cart and the items I stashed in there and ask myself, “should I really buy this?
 Do I have money in my budget for this item?
 Is it something I need?
 Could I wait and budget for it later and come back and buy it?”

 9. Use a Spending Buddy

-Find a friend who has similar financial goals as you.
-Use each other as someone to talk to when you are getting the urge to impulse shop.
+Find a friend who has similar financial goals as you and use each other as someone to talk to when tempted to impulse buy.

 My spending buddy was so great at helping me spend less.
 And because I KNEW I would need to call her before I bought anything….it made me second guess my impulses, I only wanted to call her for important things!